denizturhanlar/Diabetes-Feature-Engineering/README.md

 - Outcome:	Information whether the person has diabetes or not.
 Have the disease (1) or not (0)

 # Reminder
-Data collection: Collect data from various sources, which could include web scraping, APIs, databases, and flat files.
+-Data collection: Collect data from various sources, which could include web scraping, APIs, databases, and flat files.

-Data cleaning: Clean and preprocess the data to handle missing values, outliers, duplicates, and other data quality issues.
+-Data cleaning: Clean and preprocess the data to handle missing values, outliers, duplicates, and other data quality issues.

 Exploratory data analysis (EDA): Analyze and visualize the data to gain insights and understand the relationships between features.